codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 if build is started with `myTruthValue: true`.
 {{</notebox>}}

-### Choice inputs

-Inputs with type choice provide a way to limit the user to choose only specific predefined values for inputs.
-Choice options are shown to user as a dropdowns.
-Choices can be useful to prevent typos or other human errors, and to easily present only the values that are relevant to use-case.

-Inputs with type `choice` must define additional field `options` where valid choices are listed.

-{{< highlight yaml "style=paraiso-dark">}}
-workflows:
-  ios:
-    inputs:
-      distributionType:
-        description: iOS distribution type
-        type: choice
-        options: ["ad_hoc", "app_store", "development", "invalid"]
-        default: development
-    integrations:
-      app_store_connect: MY_ASC_KEY
-    environment:
-      ios_signing:
-        distribution_type: ${{ inputs.distributionType }}
-        bundle_identifier: com.example.app
-    scripts:
-      - xcode-project use-profiles
-      - flutter build ipa --debug --export-options-plist "${HOME:?}/export_options.plist"
-{{< /highlight >}}

-### Number inputs
+### Using inputs for publishing (number)

+You can use number inputs for build versioning or to control other release parameters, such as rollout fraction or in-app update priority.
 As with booleans, number types are also persisted when substitutions are being made to workflows unless the value is not directly used within a string.
 Both integers and floating point numbers are accepted as valid values.

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: